ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### User Inputs

-To load the to the detection_yyyy tables the notebook will require information about the schema you are working in.
+To load the to the detections_yyyy tables the notebook will require information about the schema you are working in.
 Please edit `schema = 'collectioncode'` to include the relevant project code, in lowercase, between the quotes.

 ### Calculating Time Drift Factors